 A running bond pattern is a pattern that weaves one edge into the other, with the length or pitch of the weave being the same.
 It’s most commonly used in making bricks but can also be used in making carpets and rugs.
 If you design your pattern and weave the cloth, then cut it, you have what is known as a woven cut-and-sew pattern.

-The running bond pattern brick walls are largely used for historical buildings.
+That being said, the running bond pattern brick walls are largely used for historical buildings.
 The horizontal brick bond is the most prominent among all brick bond patterns.
 The running bond brick pattern is a variation of the common English bond brick design.
 Such a pattern is a classic rectangular brick course.
 The brick course is usually about two feet or thirty centimeters in width, with twelve inches or three feet or thirty centimeters in depth.
 The running bond brick pattern has a 1.5 by 1.5 inch or 38.1 by 38.1millimeter joint width and 2 inches or fifty millimeters of the mortar joint.
 The pattern is mainly made of red or yellow facing bricks.
 It is one of the strongest, easiest, fastest, and most used brick patterns.

 What is a running bond pattern brick wall?